MPs have unhindered rights to express views in Parliament: LS Speaker Birla | Law-Order

 MPs have unhindered rights to express views in Parliament: LS Speaker Birla

-Lok Sabha Speaker Om Birla on Sunday said all lawmakers enjoy the unhindered right to express their views in Parliament, making a strong rebuttal of Rahul Gandhis recent claims that the opposition was not allowed to speak in the House.Birla was addressing the 146th Assembly of the Inter-Parliamentary Union in Manama, Bahrain.In India, we have a robust participatory democracy and a vibrant multi-party system where hopes and aspirations of citizens find expression through the elected representatives.
+Lok Sabha Speaker Om Birla on Sunday asserted that all lawmakers enjoy the unhindered right to express their views in Parliament, days after Congress leader Rahul Gandhis claim that opposition MPs were not allowed to speak in the House.Birla was addressing the 146th Assembly of the Inter-Parliamentary Union in Manama, Bahrain.In India, we have a robust participatory democracy and a vibrant multi-party system where hopes and aspirations of citizens find expression through the elected representatives.

 - Country: